thehumangrace/ICTPRG435-Grace/README.md

 ## Screenshots

-Input and output chart, and desk check results, are in `/screenshots`.
+Input and output chart and desk check results, are in `/screenshots`.

 ## Project structure